micmejia/bible-dump/NKJV/Daniel/Dan 12.md

 Blessed _is_ he who waits, and comes to the one thousand three hundred and thirty-five days.

 ###### 13
-"But you, go _your way_ till the end; for you shall rest, and will arise to your inheritance at the end of the days." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences ### Footnotes [^a]: Daniel 12:2 Lit. _abhorrence_
+"But you, go _your way_ till the end; for you shall rest, and will arise to your inheritance at the end of the days."